I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 Somebody asked Kathleen Sebelius for clarification.

-Were you saying Republicans were gonna move to the dark?
+Were you saying Republicans were going to move to the dark?

-So whatever she said, and they're a racist and the race was gonna be the reason Obama's having trouble.
+So whatever she said and they're racist and the race was going to be the reason Obama's having trouble.

 They own her words.